Puppet Tree Community Arts

 "Every child in the school, from nursery to Year 6, had a fantastic experience.
 A great chance for the children to experience live music and dance together.""

 In the shadows - for good!

 "Twas the night before Christmas, and all through the house..."
 A brand new presentation of the famous poem by Clement Clarke Moore entertained visitors at Worcester Victorian Fayre - ideal for outdoor events throughout the winter.

 I am Ra!

-Year 6 at Warndon Primary brought ancient Egyptian creation myths to life, telling tales of Ra, Osiris, Thoth, Sekhmet and Nut using masks, music, shadow puppets and drama.
-After only five 80 min sessions they presented their stories to Reception children to tremendous applause!
+Bring ancient Egyptian creation myths to life, telling tales of Ra, Osiris, Thoth, Sekhmet and Nut using masks, music, shadow puppets and drama & present the stories to other classes to tremendous applause!

 Three Billy Goats Gruff

 Ian spent an amazing three days at Moons Moat First School sharing the story and helping all three KS1 classes to make puppets.
 They then used the 'bare bones' of the story to create their own tales of adventure, involving witches, bulls, genies and magic stew!